snltd/SexyMF/README.md

 ##### Solaris 10

-Coming soon.
+I believe the best way to allow a non-root user access to NGZ's services is to assign the `Zone Management` profile.
+Be aware that this allows a user with access to that profile to run **any** command **as root** in **any** NGZ, without having to specify a password!
+Assuming this is acceptable to you, run the following command to create a user capable of managing any service in any zone.
+No configuration of the NGZs is required.

+    # useradd -u 9206 -g 10 -d / -s /bin/ksh -c "SexyMF user" \
+	-P 'Zone Management,Service Management,Service Operator' smfuser

 ##### Solaris 11

-Solaris 11 introduced the zone `admin` property, which lets you assign NGZ management properties to a normal GZ user.
+Solaris 11 introduced the zone `admin` property, which lets you assign NGZ management properties to a normal GZ user in a more granular way.
 This is done with `zonecfg(1m)`.

     # zonecfg -z myzone
     zonecfg:myzone> add admin